claimvantage/sfdx-jenkins-shared-library/README.md

 ### Dev Hub Authentication

 This library uses the default Dev Hub configured on the build agent.

-You will have to perform a one-off authentication using `sfdx force:auth:jwt:grant` and repeat, once the certificate expires (which is defined when you created the certificate):[Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm#sfdx_dev_auth_jwt_flow).
+Before running any builds, manually authenticate access to the Dev Hub using the command `sfdx force:auth:jwt:grant` (full example needed???) when logged into the build agent as the user that Jenkins runs as.
+This authentication will stay in place until the certificate created as part of the setup expires.
+See e.g. [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm#sfdx_dev_auth_jwt_flow) for more information.

 The private key file should be kept in a folder that won't get deleted by jenkins builds (e.g: /Users/jdoe/JWT/server.key).
+(How do I make that happen???)

 <a name="pipelines"></a>
 ## Pipelines